Working in the Forecasting Detail Page

 Use this option to run the balancing routine manually for the current organization or all organizations.

-Use the "" Settings option to leave the Forecasting Detail page in its current state without saving and go directly to the Chart of Accounts Setup page.
-In the Chart of Accounts Setup page, you can view an account's setup information and make setup changes.
+Use this option to leave the Forecasting Detail page in its current state without saving and go directly to the Chart of Accounts setup page.
+On the Chart of Accounts page, you can view an account's setup information and make setup changes.
 You can also view or edit other accounts on this page.

-To continue your work in Forecasting Detail, select Back.
+To continue your work in Forecasting Detail, select Forecasting Detail.

-1. Within the selected grid, select the value and time frame that you want to use as a base value for the forecast.
+9. Select the value and time frame that you want to use as a base value for the forecast within the selected grid.

-2. Select the Project option to apply distribution actions to the projected time frames.
+10. Select Save to apply distribution actions to the projected time frames.